 A student should first correspond with the Reviewer directly through the learning management system to clarify the evaluation and/or feedback.
 If no resolution is found through communication with the Reviewer, the student should discuss this matter with his or her Learning Coach.
-When necessary, the Learning Coach will include the Senior Reviewer and/or Manager of the Feedback Center in the dialogue.
-If the issue cannot be resolved at that level, the student may submit an email to the Chief Academic Officer.
-The Chief Academic Officer will review the case and make a decision.
+When necessary, the Learning Coach will include the Assessment Team Lead and/or the Director of Academic Operations in the dialogue.
+If the issue cannot be resolved at that level, the student may submit an email to resolution@collegeforamerica.org.
+The Chief Academic Officer (or designee) will review the case and make a decision.
 The decision of the Chief Academic Officer is final.